-We have audited the accompanying financial statements of Product Care (NZ) Limited ("the company") on pages 6 to 33.
-The financial statements comprise the statement of financial position as at 30 June 2014, the statements of comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Product Care (NZ) Limited ("the Company") on pages 6 to 30.
+The financial statements comprise the statement of financial position as at 30 June 2015, the statement of comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.